 Primetime Ratings: NBC Wins With Strong ‘Voice’

-NBC got first place in Monday prime ratings.
-The Voice paced the Peacock to a 0.9 in viewers 18-49, per the Nielsen overnights, and a 4 share.
-That squeaked by the 0.8/4 tallied by ABC.
+NBC was the top network in Monday ratings, as The Voice led the network to a 2.0 in viewers 18-49, and a 7 share.
+That topped the 1.5/5s put forth by ABC and CBS.

+The Voice did a 2.4 across two hours on NBC, off a tenth of a point from last week, and The Brave was a flat 1.2.

 The television industry's top news stories, analysis and blogs of the day.